Sucralose – the sweet poison

 Viruses are not our enemies

-Everyone is talking about viruses.
-But are they really the enemy they are always portrayed as?
+Viruses are on everyone's lips.
+But are they really our enemies, as they are always portrayed?
 Or are they not even necessary?

 No results found.